Subscribe to our news letter

 Phase 2: Amazon Creates the Template (2012-2018)

 Amazon transformed the economics of retail media by introducing sponsored product ads with keyword targeting and closed-loop purchase attribution.
 For the first time, brands could bid on search terms within a retailer's ecosystem and see exactly which ad impressions drove product sales.
 This model generated extraordinary margins and proved that retailers could operate as media companies, not just product sellers.
-According to eMarketer, Amazon's retail media ad revenues are forecast to surpass $60 billion in 2025, demonstrating the scale of the opportunity Amazon pioneered (eMarketer, 2025).
+Amazon now commands 79.7% of all US retail media ad spend, which shows the scale of the opportunity it pioneered (eMarketer, 2026).

 Phase 3: The RMN Era (2019-2022)